 IMPORTANT!
-If replacing hardware, use fasteners of the same grade.
+If you replace hardware, use fasteners of the same grade.

 IMPORTANT!
-Torque figures indicated in the table are for non-greased or non-oiled threads.
-Do not grease or oil threads unless indicated otherwise.
-When using a thread locker, increase torque values by 5%.
+The torque specifications in these tables are for non-greased or non-oiled threads.
+Do not grease or oil fastener threads unless otherwise indicated.
+When using a thread lock, increase the specified torque 5%.

-Bolt grades are identified by their head markings.
+Bolt grades are identified by the marks on top of the bolt head.